fabiooshiro/restQL-http/README.md

 If you want to embed restQL directly into your JVM application you may want to check [restQL-core](https://github.com/B2W-BIT/restQL-core) and [restQL-core-java](https://github.com/B2W-BIT/restQL-core-java).

 To use saved queries just spin a [restQL-manager](https://github.com/B2W-BIT/restQL-manager) instance.
+Saved querie requires a MongoDB server.

 # Getting Started